rickosborne/skyline/story/connection/145-hanulis-heel.md

 If asked about local Cauldrons, Pehiri will again shake her head.
 She's heard of such things from travelers, but has always doubted whether they were real.

-If asked about local ruins of the Old Ones, Pehiri will be happy to answer in the affirmative.
+If asked about local ruins of the Old Ones, Pehiri will be happy to answer in the affirmative — they call the place "the Lonely One".
 Across the Southtap, a few hours walk from here, is a statue of an Old One.
 It is ancient and worn, barely resembling a person any more.
 It is in what clearly used to be a village, as many bizarre artifacts have been found, along with dozens of rusted shells of ancient machines.